 "Video" - Defined as watching audio/visual content (or files of such) via PC, DVD player, Blu-ray player, Television, or any other equipment.

-"Foreign" Media - Defined as data, images, programs, games, viruses, etc. which did not originally reside on the TMC network.
+"Foreign" Media - Defined as data, images, programs, games, viruses, etc. which did not originally reside on the University network.

 Texting - Refers to the exchange of brief written messages between fixed-line phone or mobile phone and fixed or portable devices over a network.